freeman-lab/gl-scene/README.md

 scene.draw()
 ```

-See the [example](example.js) for a slightly more involved scene, and see the [fruit](demos/fruit.js) • [spheres](demos/spheres.js) • [cubes](demos/cubes.js) demos for behaviors like selection, updating, and camera integration.
+See [example.js](example.js) for a slightly more complex scene, and see the [fruit](demos/fruit.js) • [spheres](demos/spheres.js) • [cubes](demos/cubes.js) demos for behaviors like selection, updates, stylesheets, cameras, and more!

 ## components

-There are three key concepts used in `gl-scene`, most of which are implemented in other modules.
+There are three key components used by `gl-scene`, most of which are implemented in other modules.

 #### materials

 Materials define the appearance of shapes, and how they interact with lights.
-Rather than predefine all matrials, `gl-material` is designed so that materials can be published as npm modules!
-The module [`gl-material`](https://github.com/freeman-lab/gl-material) defines and tests a common format for materials, which is simply a shader and list of properties that can be set.
+Rather than predefine all matrials, we want lots of different materials to be published as npm modules!
+The module [`gl-material`](https://github.com/freeman-lab/gl-material) defines a common format for materials, which is simply a shader and list of style properties that can be set on it.
 You can then specify materials for shapes by name and add them to your scene:

 ```javascript
 var material = require('gl-normal-material')